It might not be the first thing that comes to mind when you think about menopause symptoms, but changes to your breasts are really common.

 Why are my breasts getting bigger after menopause?
 The final word

 Breast changes are totally normal at this time.
-But, if you’re uncomfortable, there are things you can do to help.

 You’re beautiful, and you’ve got this.